aliflkpd/aliflkpd/README.md

 My name is **Andi Alif Lakipadada Norman** , people usually call me **Alif**

-- 🔭 I’m currently working on Essence Store Bali as an admin sales and product designer
+- 🔭 I’m currently working on Essence Store Bali as a sales manager and product designer
 - 🌱 I’m currently learning flutter (dart)
 - ⚡ As of for now i've already learned HTML, CSS, JavaScript, Java, Database (SQL),and PHP
 - 📫 You can hit me up on **whatsapp : 085342047485** or find me on **Instagram : @aliflkpd**